 - Sunny from Toriko can do this with his hairs.

 - In the Touhou H-doujin Ningyou Kakumei, Alice manages to trick the naive doll Medicine into consenting to helping her in her research to make a self-capable Doll.
 As soon as Medicine said that she'd help, Alice traps her with puppeteer's threads:

 Alice: It's puppeteer's thread... you'll only cut yourself if you try to struggle... so please be a good doll and stay still...

 - In Trigun, Vash the Stampede occasionally ties a string to his gun in the anime format, allowing him to retrieve it quickly if disarmed and also, with some simple pulley mechanics, to fire on an enemy from a different angle than the foe expects.
 In the manga format, Leonof the Puppet Master also uses invisibly thin strings to control his hordes of killer marionettes (in the anime, he apparently just uses remote control).
-Finally, Legato's ability to control the bodies of his enemies is revealed to work by means of microscopic threads which infiltrate the nervous system and manipulate it by means of electrical pulses.
+Finally, Legato's ability to control the bodies of his enemies is revealed to work by means of microscopic threads that infiltrate the nervous system and manipulate it by means of electrical pulses.

 - Leonof did use wires in the anime; that was where Vash got the idea for the wire-trigger trick.

-- And if memory serves he did an issue of Fantastic Four where Doctor Doom trapped She-Hulk in a cage, the "bars" of which were so thin they sliced into her arm when she tried to push against them.
+- John Byrne loves this idea, he did the exact same thing with the invulnerable Hardbody from Next Men and he did an issue of Fantastic Four where Doctor Doom trapped She-Hulk in a cage, the "bars" of which were so thin they sliced into her arm when she tried to push against them.